 - Development in Vaughan Mills Centre is encouraged to incorporate "Low-Impact Development" measures which minimize runoff, reduce water pollution, and enhance groundwater.
-These measures may include porous pavements, bioretention basins, enhanced swales, green roofs and rain gardens among others. - iii.
-Shared at-grade stormwater management facilities are proposed in the employment district west of Highway 400, however all sites shall be developed with on-site stormwater management facilities to the satisfaction of the City.
-The size and design of each facility shall be confirmed during the plan of subdivision process and any changes to the stormwater facilities shown on Schedule E: Open Space Network shall not require an amendment to this plan, to the satisfaction and approval of the City, TRCA, and where provincial regulatory requirements are triggered, the Province of Ontario. - iv.
-Portions of Black Creek, as shown on Schedule E: Open Space Network, are proposed for realignment within a natural channel design in accordance with the TRCA and the City.
-The Creek is proposed to be realigned within a 70 metre open space corridor that shall be restored to a natural state through the planting of native trees, shrubs and other foliage and designed to the satisfaction of the City and the TRCA.
-The design of the realigned section should be completed in the Master Servicing Plan and it should include confirmation of the required open space corridor width. - v.
-Comprehensive stormwater management plans will be required for all development.
+These measures may include porous pavements, bioretention basins, enhanced swales, green roofs and rain gardens among others. - Shared at-grade stormwater management facilities are proposed in the employment district west of Highway 400, however all sites shall be developed with on-site stormwater management facilities to the satisfaction of the City.
+The size and design of each facility shall be confirmed during the plan of subdivision process and any changes to the stormwater facilities shown on Schedule E: Open Space Network shall not require an amendment to this plan, to the satisfaction and approval of the City, TRCA, and where provincial regulatory requirements are triggered, the Province of Ontario. - Portions of Black Creek, as shown on Schedule E: Open Space Network, are proposed for realignment within a natural channel design in accordance with the TRCA and the City.
+The Creek is proposed to be realigned within a minimum 70 metre open space corridor that shall be restored to a natural state through the planting of native trees, shrubs and other foliage and designed to the satisfaction of the City and the TRCA.
+The design of the realigned section should be completed as part of the Block Plan process as set out in Section 10.1.1.14 of

+- Volume 1 of VOP 2010 or development approvals process and it should include confirmation of the required corridor width. - Comprehensive stormwater management plans will be required for all development.
 Each site should "disconnect" from the municipal stormwater system to the greatest extent possible.
 This could be achieved through the extensive use of rain gardens, bioretention basins, stormwater detention ponds in new landscaping areas, permeable paving for all internal access roads and parking lots, and green roofs.
-The aim should be to maintain the pre-development annual runoff volume.

-- vi.
-To satisfy the City and demonstrate consistency with the Toronto and Region Conservation Authority (TRCA) Stormwater Management Criteria, innovative stormwater management approaches must be implemented and designed in accordance with the Ministry of Environment Stormwater Management Practices Planning and Design Manual and with reference to TRCA's Low Impact Development Stormwater Management Planning and Design Guide (2010), as may be updated from time to time.
+The aim should be to maintain the predevelopment annual runoff volume. - To satisfy the City and demonstrate consistency with the Toronto and Region Conservation Authority (TRCA) Stormwater Management Criteria, innovative stormwater management approaches must be implemented and designed in accordance with the Ministry of Environment Stormwater Management Practices Planning and Design Manual and with reference to TRCA's Low Impact Development Stormwater Management Planning and Design Guide (2010), as may be updated from time to time.
 For all development, a treatment train approach to stormwater must be considered consisting of source controls (for example, green roofs, permeable paving, improved urban tree canopy), conveyance controls (for example, bioswales and permeable pipes), and end of pipe treatment (for example, wetlands and ponds).
 Consideration of the suitable treatment train approach will be determined by local studies.
-Such studies should also include direction regarding the short and long term maintenance needs for the recommended source controls, conveyance controls, and/or end of pipe treatment. - vii.
-Development east of Highway 400 may continue to be serviced by the existing stormwater management ponds which currently collect and treat runoff from this area.
+Such studies should also include direction regarding the short and long term maintenance needs for the recommended source controls, conveyance controls, and/or end of pipe treatment. - Development east of Highway 400 may continue to be serviced by the existing stormwater management ponds which currently collect and treat runoff from this area.
 Stormwater management plans shall consider the conditions for which each pond was designed and demonstrate that the pond's design capacity is not exceeded, to the satisfaction of the City.